dryruffian/Fake-Tweet-Detector-Binary-Classification-Using-neural-networks/README.md

 - Torch
 - cuda
 - nlkt
-- uvicorn (For runing the server you also use different services)
+- uvicorn (For runing the server you can also use different services)

 ## Training The model